FelixWieland/kosmo/README.md

 ```

+# Requests

-Request your Service by visiting "http://localhost:8080/" in your Browser and query:
+Request your service by visiting "http://localhost:8080/" in your Browser and query:
 ```graphql
 query {
 	Passengers {